indico/indico-maps/README.md

 * `data`: it contains an entry `mbtiles` which is the name of the file that contains the map tiles.
 It must match the name of the file produced by `tilemaker`.
 * `styles`: this dictionary has 2 entries:
-  * `styles`: must reflect you style configuration, i.e. the JSON file relative path in the repository (e.g. `styles/cern.json`).
+  * `styles`: must reflect your style configuration, i.e. the JSON file relative path in the repository (e.g. `styles/cern.json`).
   * `tilejson/bounds`: an array of GPS coordinates of your site OSM map (processed by tilemaker) for the south-west and the north-east corners with `latitude` the `longitude` for each one.